incognitomoose/pawnbot/README.md

 Follow the "Before you begin" steps in [Google's quickstart guide](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries) until you get a json file for authenticating.
 Store it somewhere safe.

 ### Running the bot
-Download the latest release jar from the [Releases tab](https://github.com/incognitomoose/pawnbot/releases).
+Download the pawnbot jar file from the [latest release](https://github.com/incognitomoose/pawnbot/releases/latest).

 Set the following environment variables in a command line window or shell:
 - `DISCORD_BOT_TOKEN` to your Discord Bot user's token